PostHog/posthog.com/contents/tutorials/cohorts.md

 _Estimated reading time: 8 minutes_ ☕☕

-Each user uses your product slightly differently from the next, and some user groups might use your app in a completely distinct way from others.
+Each person uses your product slightly differently from the next, and some groups might use your app in a completely different way from others.

 This happens for a variety of reasons, including software, user profiles, accessibility needs, culture, understanding of the product, individual goals, among many other variables.

-As such, an established technique for performing analytics is cohort analysis.
-When doing cohort analysis, users are split into different groups according to certain characteristics, and you can then derive metrics for each specific group (cohort), rather than only performing your analytics on the entire collection of users.
+As such, an established technique for performing analytics is known as cohort analysis.
+When doing cohort analysis, users are split into different cohort according to certain characteristics, and you can then evaluate metrics for each specific cohort, rather than only performing your analytics on the entire collection of users.

-This is extremely useful for comparing metrics across cohorts in order to determine areas for improvement, and maybe even product/market fit.

 Here are some examples:

 **Segmenting by engagement level**

-Another useful way of grouping users is by their engagement with your product.
-How do power users use your product when compared to free trial users?
+One useful way of grouping users is by their engagement with your product.
+How do power users use your product differently?

 **Segmenting by profile data**

-When you sign up, websites like GitHub will ask you about your goals with the platform, as well as your level of experience in a certain field.
-This information can be used to group users, and you can then see which users are best suited for your platform.
-For instance, in GitHub's case, you'd expect retention to be higher amongst people who use GitHub for their jobs instead of hobbyists.
-Through profile segmentation, you can then tailor your onboarding flows and UX to better meet the use case for the profiles you care about.
+When users sign up, you'll often gather information about them such as their role.
+For example, understanding how people in different roles use your product can help you work out how to solve for their unique needs.

 **Segmenting by previous behavior**

 Users who performed a certain defining action might use your product differently from those who haven't.
 At PostHog, for example, we have a dedicated cohort for people who have accessed our Docs.
-We can then use that cohort to see if people who have read our documentation use our product in a specific way e.g. are they more comfortable navigating around the features?

-**Segmenting by team**

-As a B2B tool, PostHog has various companies using our product.
-This allows us to segment our analytics by the different teams using the platform and understand how each group of users uses the product differently.
-This not only lets us get a broader perspective of how different companies use our product internally, but also allows us to reach out and help teams take full advantage of the features with data that provides context about their usage.
+Looking at these users - we see users who have used our docs are more likely to be successful.

 **Segmenting by marketing source**

 PostHog grabs [UTM tags](https://en.wikipedia.org/wiki/UTM_parameters) from URLs by default, as well as it captures information such as 'Referrer URL' and 'Initial Referrer Domain' as properties on events.
-This allows you to segment users based on where they came from, so you can determine if users from a certain marketing campaign retain better than others, for instance.
+This allows you to segment users based on where they came from, so you can determine if users from a certain marketing campaign or channel is working better than another.

-**Segmenting by browser**
+**Segmenting by browser or device**

 Allows you to determine if your UX is particularly poor on certain browsers.
 This can be indicated by a lower retention, bad conversion on your funnels, or a lack of certain events being captured.
+A common issue is desktop web products not rendering correctly for users on mobile devices.

 ### Defining a group of users: Setting up a cohort in PostHog

 User group segmentation for cohort analysis is built into PostHog via our cohorts feature.

-Cohorts let you group users by properties in common, as well as by shared actions over a time period.
+Cohorts let you group users by properties in common, as well as by actions over a time period.

 For example, you could define the following cohorts: